How Strong-Minded People Build Unbendable Resilience

 • What’s clear from the research is that there is no single “hardy personality” type.
 It’s not that certain people are more capable than others, but that we can all be resilient.
 Though it may not always feel that way in all areas of our lives or all at once.

 Happiness helps resilience.
 When we’re happy, we’re more likely to stay unaffected in difficult situations.
-Some researchers even suggest, ice cream also makes us happy.
+Some researchers even suggest that ice-cream also makes us happy.
 Even small wins are vital.

 Gratitude practice has been shown in studies to rewire our brains to be more optimistic and resilient.